ambrosus/airdao-node-contracts/README.md

 Provide your private key as `PRIVATEKEY_OWNER_AMB` env var or put it in `.env` file.

-Run `npx hardhat run ./scripts/deploy_multisig.ts --network test/amb` to deploy masterMultisig contract in testnet network;
+Run `npx hardhat run ./scripts/deploy_multisig.ts --network test` to deploy masterMultisig contract in testnet network;
-Run `npx hardhat run ./scripts/deploy_finance.ts --network main/amb` to deploy finance contracts (with their multisigs) in mainnet network;
+Run `npx hardhat run ./scripts/deploy_finance.ts --network main` to deploy finance contracts (with their multisigs) in mainnet network;
 _And so on..._